-Mr. Simailak: Thank you, Mr. Speaker. (interpretation).
-I would like to direct my question to the minister for Nunavut Arctic College.
+Mr. Simailak: Thank you, Mr. Speaker. (interpretation) I would like to direct my question to the Minister responsible for Nunavut Arctic College.

-(interpretation ends) Mr. Speaker, with regard to the Nunavut Arctic College and Canadian Northern Economic Development Agency, this agency has recently issued a call for expressions of interests for projects that address its business and community economic development priorities.
+(interpretation ends) Mr. Speaker, with regard to Nunavut Arctic College and the Canadian Northern Economic Development Agency, this agency has recently issued a call for expressions of interest for projects that address its business and community economic development priorities.

-Mr. Speaker, I decided to quickly mention this agency will now be run by no stranger to Nunavut, Jimmy Onalik.
-Congratulations, Jimmy.
+Mr. Speaker, I would just like to quickly mention that this agency will now be run by no stranger to Nunavut, Jimi Onalik.
+Congratulations, Jimi.
 I look forward to working with you.